T

 landmark

-Perched atop one of Amman's highest hills, the Citadel offers panoramic views of the city.
-It's a historical site showcasing Roman, Byzantine, and Umayyad periods, with key ruins including the Temple of Hercules and the Umayyad Palace.
+Perched atop one of Amman's hills, the Citadel offers a panoramic view of the city and houses ruins from Roman, Byzantine, and Umayyad periods.
+Key sites include the Temple of Hercules and the Umayyad Palace.

 2. Midday